Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 - Go to the Updates page
 - Click on "Update now"

-This is no longer needed (as of Dec 2019) since no package that uses pstricks in their vignette should still need to use auto-pst-pdf:

-> Set environment variable `MIKTEX_ENABLEWRITE18=t` (this is for packages
-> using auto-pst-pdf in their vignette).
-See "How to edit an environment
-> variable" in "General information and tips" at the top of this document
-> for how to do this.

-> Then in a PowerShell window:
->
->    initexmf --edit-config-file=miktex\config\pdflatex.ini
->
-> The command above will open an editor.
-Put `EnableWrite18=t` in it, then
-> save and exit.
-Without this, `R CMD build` will fail on packages using
-> auto-pst-pdf in their vignette (e.g. affyContam, arrayMvout, ArrayTools,
-> BioSeqClass, BrainStars, clst, clstutils, GeneAnswers, GGtools, maSigPro,
-> MassArray, PLPE, ppiStats, randPack, rbsurv, rnaSeqMap, vtpnet, xmapbridge).
-> With the following error:
->
->    LaTeX errors:
->    df.sty:134: Package auto-pst-pdf Error:
->        "shell escape" (or "write18") is not enabled:
->        auto-pst-pdf will not work!

-From now on, all administrative tasks should be performed from one of the personal accounts instead of the Administrator account.
+From now on, all administrative tasks must be performed from one of the _personal administrator accounts_ instead of the Administrator account.